 - Gneiss is a hard, often striped, and fine-grain stone.
 It is great for almost any aquarium.

 - Quartzite is a beautiful and robust granular rock in which large grains are densely “stuck together” with smaller grains of sand.
 It can be white, gray, or reddish.
 It perfectly combines with underwater green plants.

 - Marble is a medium-density granular stone; therefore, microscopic algae can form a coating on it.
 It has a gray, white, or pink color.
 Marble chips are not suitable for aquarium plants.
 In a marble aquarium, it is better to contain only fish that prefer hard water, such as African cichlids.

 Decorating an aquarium with snags is quite popular.
-There are several reasons for this: they are an excellent shelter for small fish, and for some species, they provide additional food and a place for spawning.
+There are several reasons for this: they are an excellent shelter for small fish, and for some species, they provide additional food and a spawning place.
 The best option is to purchase snags made from the roots and branches of mangrove, swamp oak, beech, willow, alder, ash, and maple.
-Snags are also used to maintain the acidic environment necessary for the comfortable life of fish and plants.
+Obstacles are also used to maintain the acidic environment necessary for the comfortable life of fish and plants.

 Shells, Plants, and Coral

-You must properly decorate your aquarium with plants, coral, and various shells, demonstrating a sense of proportion.
+You must adequately decorate your aquarium with plants, coral, and various shells, demonstrating a sense of proportion.
 Without them, some aquariums will look empty.
-For certain ecosystems, such decor is simply necessary.
+For specific ecosystems, such decor is simply necessary.
 Shells and coral contain calcium carbonate that significantly affects the water’s hardness.
 Cichlids use them as a shelter for spawning or hunting.

-If you want to give your aquarium individuality, then you can place various toys and decorative elements in it.
-Pirate symbolism is very popular (sunken ships, skulls, treasure chests), as is Greek (statues and dilapidated structures).
+If you want to give your aquarium individuality, you can place various toys and decorative elements in it.
+Pirate symbolism is prevalent (sunken ships, skulls, treasure chests), as is Greek (statues and dilapidated structures).
 You can buy such toys in any pet store, but pay attention to the materials they are made from.

 How to Decorate an Aquarium